 If you don’t want to sever all ties, then write down their number or email address and keep it in a drawer at home.
 Just make sure it’s enough of a process to reach out that you won’t do it impulsively when you’re feeling lonely (or drunk).

 “If they never miss you, they never come back”

 You’re probably worried that your ex will just move on to someone new, but think of the times when you ended a relationship.
 You didn’t immediately move on to a new one, right?
-Trust me, your ex isn’t going to go out and get married tomorrow.
+Trust me, your boyfriend or girlfriend isn’t going to go out and get married tomorrow.

 If you’ve been trying to maintain contact with your ex, don’t worry: unless they’ve taken out a restraining order on you, all is not lost.
 But start this step today.

 Step 2: Focus On Your Body, Not Your Ex